Key takeaways

 - The /s/ notation itself offers no authentication.
 Tools like Docupilot strengthen it by adding signer verification, timestamps, and audit trails, turning a simple procedural mark into legally defensible evidence

-In this guide, you'll learn exactly what an /s/ signature is, where it came from, when you should use it, when it falls short, and how to avoid costly mistakes.
+In this guide, you'll learn exactly what a conformed signature is, where it came from, when you should use it, when it falls short, and how to avoid costly mistakes that could expose your firm to liability or rejected filings.

 What is an /s/ signature (conformed signature)?